mebusy/notes/dev_notes/AI_CS188.md

 At this point , we put something onto the fringe that reaches the goal .
 If we declare success now because we found a path to the goal we did not find the optimal path to goal.
 The claim success right now is too soon and you know from the tree-search pseudocode it is too soon.

-We need to wait be patient.
+We need to wait.
+Be patient.
 We need to wait till we pull it from the French.

 What would pull from the frige next ?
 This 1 over here , `S-A : f = 4` .
 So we pull this one from the fringe , we get ``S-A-G` = 4` on our fringe.